18 Vulpeculae

 18 Vulpeculae is a binary star system in the northern constellation of Vulpecula, located about 489 light years away from the Sun.
 It is visible to the naked eye as a faint, white-hued star with a combined apparent visual magnitude of 5.51.
 The system is moving closer to the Earth with a heliocentric radial velocity of −11.7 km/s.

 This is a double-lined spectroscopic binary system with an orbital period of 9.3 days and a small eccentricity of 0.0116.
 It is a detached binary with a semimajor axis of 31.7 ±.
 The system contains a Delta Scuti variable, but the temperature places it to the blue (hotter) side of the δ Scuti instability strip.
+The AAVSO classifies it as a rotating ellipsoidal variable.
 The combined stellar classification of this system remains unclear, with classes of A3 III, A1 IV, A3 V, and A2 IV being given.
 The ultraviolet spectrum matches an A3 dwarf star.
 It shows no spectral peculiarities.